BigPondLittleFish/Leaflet/README.md

 Hello,

-This is my exploration of Leaflet, where I utilize publicly available data from the Sacramento Police Department.
+This is my exploration of Leaflet, where I utilize public data from the Sacramento Police Department.

 Source Links: